SAP-archive/helm-broker/README.md

 If you have installed Helm-Broker with Service-Catalog, you can add an Addon repository and provision Redis instance.

-Add Addon repository configuration:
+Configure Helm Broker to use an addons repository with Redis Addon:
 ```bash
 kubectl apply -f contrib/sample-addons.yaml
 ```

 You can find more addons in the [repository](https://github.com/kyma-project/addons).
-If you want to use other Addons repository, plase read the following [document](https://kyma-project.io/docs/master/components/helm-broker#details-create-addons-repository-supported-protocols).
+If you want to use other Addons repository, please read the following [document](https://kyma-project.io/docs/master/components/helm-broker#details-create-addons-repository-supported-protocols).

-After the Helm-Broker processing the addons configuration you can see ClusterServiceClasses:
+After the Helm-Broker processing the addons configuration you can see Redis ClusterServiceClass:

 ```bash
 kubectl get clusterserviceclass